Program Dean: Kathy Mitchell, PhD, MSN, RN, NEB 148, Ext. 2439

-Reapplication/Readmission Requirements: Students who are not successful in any first semester nursing course (NUR 105, 108, or 115) must reapply to the nursing program.
+Reapplication/Readmission Requirements: Students who are not successful in the first semester nursing course NUR 108 or NUR 115 must reapply to the nursing program.
 A new nursing program application packet must be submitted prior to the application deadline.

-A student who wishes to reenter the nursing curriculum at any other level (e.g., NUR 109, 136, 137,195,201, 205, 226, 236, 208, 245, 237, or 254) must write a letter to the program dean requesting readmission in the semester prior to the semester of enrollment.
-Re-enrollment must occur no later than three years or student will have to repeat all nursing courses.
+A student who wishes to reenter the nursing curriculum at any other level (e.g., NUR 105, 109, 136, 137,195,201, 205, 226, 236, 208, 245, 237, or 254) must write a letter to the program dean requesting readmission in the semester prior to the semester of enrollment.
+Re-enrollment must occur no later than three years from successful completion of NUR 108 or NUR 115 or the student will have to repeat all nursing courses.
 The student may be required to enroll in and satisfactorily complete specific courses before readmission.
 Additional data may be required.
 Each student’s application for readmission will be considered by the nursing faculty and the decision to readmit will be based on additional data, prior performance in the nursing program, and space availability.

-Based on the course(s) that must be repeated, the student who is readmitted may be required to complete a skills competency course before progressing to the next level.
+Based on the course(s) that must be repeated, the student who is readmitted may be required to complete a skills competency course or demonstrate competency in critical nursing skills before progressing to the next level.

-A student who has withdrawn because of academic failure may not reenroll in the nursing curriculum more than one time.
+A student who has two academic failures or withdrawals in separate semesters will be ineligible for reenrollment in the program.
 Such a student may not be readmitted if the cumulative grade point average is less than 2.0, including all courses attempted other than nursing.

 According to the VCCS Policy 5.7.4 “A student will normally be limited to two enrollments in the same credit course.”
 Any exception to this policy must be approved by the program dean and the vice president of instruction and student services.